 Lindsey Thompson, MS, RD, CSP, LD

 We are pleased to welcome back Lindsey Thompson, MS, RD, CSP, LD.
 Lindsey is a ketogenic dietitian and Keto Ambassador from Kansas City.
-In today’s guest blog post, Lindsey shares her tips and recipe ideas for families celebrating Easter with a child on the ketogenic diet for the management of intractable epilepsy.
+In today’s guest blog post, Lindsey shares her tips and recipe ideas for families celebrating Easter with a child on the medical ketogenic diet for the management of intractable epilepsy.
 Thank you for sharing your wisdom with us, Lindsey!

 One of the challenges for children on specialized diets is that food is often the focal point of holidays.
 Easter is a holiday that many families celebrate together and is no exception.
-If you have a family member on the ketogenic diet, including them in your family meal is imperative, but will require some extra planning.
+If you have a family member on the medical ketogenic diet, including them in your family meal is imperative, but will require some extra planning.

 On Easter many families feature meals with ham or lamb, pies, breads and dishes with eggs.
 Consider incorporating the type of meat you are serving into a ketogenic meal for your child, such as ham or lamb with a side of fruit or vegetable and cream or other fats.
 In addition, here are a few keto-friendly dishes you might consider for your family member’s Easter meal: